 One tool people have found helpful is using fog machines that attract mosquitoes with CO2 before trapping them.

 Repellents that people use in their yards can help too to kill them and keep them away.
-For example, Natural Wellness’ BioSHIELD is a great option.
-It uses natural plant oils to repel insects including mosquitoes and ticks.

 Now that you know these 13 facts about mosquitoes, be sure to stay safe at your next pool party or BBQ!